Augustus Anson: Indian Mutiny

-On his return to England, he married Amelia Claughton, a daughter of the future first Bishop of St Albans, Rev. Thomas Legh Claughton.
-Anson later achieved the rank of lieutenant colonel.
+Political career

 In 1859, he was elected Member of Parliament for Lichfield as a Liberal, holding the seat until 1868.
 Although losing the by-election in 1869 for Bewdley the election was overturned on petition and the seat was awarded to him.
 He won the subsequent election and remained in parliament until 1874.

 In 1870, he was one of two directors of The Land and Sea Telegraph Construction Company Ltd. as it applied to be wound up, the other being William Palliser.
 Anson was then "of Dudley House, Park-lane, in the county of Middlesex".

+Personal life

+On his return to England, he married Amelia Claughton, a daughter of Rev. Thomas Legh Claughton, the future first Bishop of St Albans.

 Anson died at the age of 42 in Cannes, France, and was buried there.
 There is a memorial plaque to him in Lichfield Cathedral.